To play this presentation please log in.

 HOW TO USE THIS CME ACTIVITY

-Video Program: This CME activity consists of a video component.
-To receive credit, the participant should review the CME information, watch the video, complete the post-test with a score of 80% or better and fill out the evaluation located at ResearchToPractice.com/ASCO2025/Prostate/Video/CME.
+To receive credit for this activity, the participant should review the CME information, watch the video, complete the post-test with a score of 80% or better, and fill out the evaluation.

 CONTENT VALIDATION AND DISCLOSURES

 Research To Practice (RTP) is committed to providing its participants with high-quality, unbiased and state-of-the-art education and adheres to the ACCME’s Standards for Integrity and Independence in Accredited Continuing Education.
 Any individuals in a position to control the content of an accredited continuing education activity, including faculty, planners, reviewers and others, are required to disclose all relevant financial relationships with ineligible entities (commercial interests).
-All relevant financial relationships have been mitigated prior to the commencement of this activity.
+All relevant financial relationships have been mitigated prior to the commencement of this activities.
 In addition, all activity content is reviewed by RTP scientific staff and an external, independent physician reviewer for fair balance, scientific objectivity of studies referenced and patient care recommendations.

 FACULTY — The following faculty reported relevant financial relationships with ineligible entities: